 In fact, we even see that some antioxidants, such as vitamin E and vitamin A, might even increase mortality (R).
 Other research shows that antioxidants can undo the beneficial effects of exercise (R), or increase the risk of cancer progressing and metastasizing (R).

-There are many reasons why most antioxidants don’t slow down aging.
+There are many reasons why most antioxidants don’t slow down aging (we explain more in depth here).
 One reason is that antioxidants switch of the defense and repair mechanisms in our cells, so that cells do not produce their own antioxidant proteins (like catalase, superoxide dismutase or glutathione peroxidase), which are far more powerful than exogenous antioxidants (the ones you take orally from a supplement bottle, and that your body doesn’t make itself).
 Another reason is that antioxidants cannot reach high enough levels in specific compartments of the cells where they could exert an antioxidant effect.
 Furthermore, we see that aging is not just caused by oxidative damage, but by many other processes, like epigenetic dysregulation and protein accumulation.

 Of course, there are scientific studies showing that antioxidants do extend lifespan.
 Often, these studies are of inferior quality.
 And in the cases that antioxidants do extend lifespan, it’s mostly not because of the antioxidant properties of the substances tested, but because of other reasons, like their anti-inflammatory or epigenetic effects.
 After all, many substances have many effects in the body, nut just an antioxidant effect.